CBS-SCB Lifetime Achievement Award

-The CBS Lifetime Achievement Award is given annually to an individual whose demonstrated scholarship and/or leadership has contributed significantly to health care ethics in Canada.
+The CBS-SCB Lifetime Achievement Award is given annually to an individual whose demonstrated scholarship and/or leadership has contributed significantly to bioethics in Canada.

 Criteria for selection include:

-Outstanding leadership in shaping the field of health care ethics in Canada
+Outstanding leadership in shaping the field of bioethics in Canada.

-Primary consideration will be given to nominees whose major contributions have occurred in the Canadian context
+Primary consideration is given to nominees whose major contributions have occurred in the Canadian context.

 Past Award Recipients

 Among Jeff’s many accomplishments are:

 Playing a key role in developing the Nova Scotia Health Ethics Network.